Billionaire Profile

 Philanthropy

-Navarro is actively involved in philanthropy, especially in education.
-He founded Meeting Street Schools and the Meeting Street Scholarship Fund.
-He also launched the Excellence in Teaching Awards program.
-The scholarship has expanded to 14 counties and has awarded over $20 million in scholarship dollars to about 1500 students.
-In 2021, he contributed $1.25 million to College of Charleston's teacher education programs.
+Navarro is known for his philanthropy, particularly in education.
+He founded Meeting Street Schools, a network of schools in South Carolina, and the Meeting Street Scholarship Fund.
+He has also supported the Excellence in Teaching Awards program.
+In 2021, he donated $1.25 million to the College of Charleston's teacher education programs.

 Career Milestones